elabftw/elabftw/SECURITY.md

 ### Add a reverse proxy

 A reverse proxy in front of an eLabFTW container can allow you to enable additional mitigation strategies such as Apache's modsecurity or a Web Application Firewall.
-By using eLabFTW's external authentication mechanism in conjunction with eg `mod_auth_mellon`, the risk of unauthenticated users even reaching the system can be mitigated further (while allowing authentication information to propagate).
+By using eLabFTW's external authentication mechanism in conjunction with _e.g._ `mod_auth_mellon`, the risk of unauthenticated users even reaching the system can be mitigated further (while allowing authentication information to propagate).

 ### Enable 2FA